ENLIVE: An Efficient Nonlinear Method for Calibrationless and Robust Parallel Imaging

 Similar to NLINV~\cite{Uecker_Magn.Reson.Med._2008}, we solve \cref{eq:enlive} using the iteratively regularized Gauss-Newton method (IRGNM).
 The IRGNM solves successive linearizations with the regularization parameter decreasing in each Newton step: Starting from $\alpha_0$, the regularizations in each step is reduced according to $\alpha_n=\alpha_0q^{n-1},\,0<q<1$.
-As initial guess, we use $m^i \equiv 1$ for the images and $c^i_j\equiv 0$ for the coil sensitivity profiles.
+As initial guess, we use $\vect{m}^i \equiv 1$ for the images and $\vect{c}^i_j\equiv 0$ for the coil sensitivity profiles.
 Because we initialize images and sensitivity profiles for all sets in the same way, the problem is symmetric in the sets and the algorithm will produce degenerate solutions with identical sets.
 To break this symmetry, we require the $k$ sets of coil profiles to be orthogonal using Gram-Schmidt orthogonalization after each Newton step.
 For orthogonalization, the coil profiles of each set are treated as stacked one-dimensional vectors.

-The weighting matrix $W$ enforcing smoothness in the coil profiles was chosen as in \cite{Uecker_Magn.Reson.Med._2008}.
-In k-space, this leads to a penalty increasing with distance from the center of k-space according to $(1+a\|k\|^2)^{b/2}$.
+The weighting matrix $\vect{W}$ enforcing smoothness in the coil profiles was chosen as in \cite{Uecker_Magn.Reson.Med._2008}.
+In k-space, this leads to a penalty increasing with distance from the center of k-space according to $(1+a\|\vect{k}\|^2)^{b/2}$.
 In this work, $a=240$ and $b=40$ were used.
 Furthermore, k-space is normalized so that it extends from $\sfrac{-n_i}{2}$ to $\sfrac{n_i}{2}$ for $i\in\{x,y,z\}$.
 As $\vect{W}$ applies weights in k-space, it is the product of a Fourier matrix transforming each coil profile to k-space an of this diagonal weight matrix.

 Images and coil profiles are combined in a post-processing step.
-This is used to either create individual images for each set~$i$ by combining coil-weighted images $m^i c_j^i$ using
+This is used to either create individual images for each set~$i$ by combining coil-weighted images $\vect{m}^i \vect{c}_j^i$ using

 or to create a single combined image by first combining each set to obtain a proper image for each coil and then doing a final coil combination with